jonas-nothnagel/NLP-Project-Documents/src/README.md

 Scripts that define model architectures and parameters

 * Probabilistic Modelling : Sklearn - Logist Regression, XGBoost, SVM, etc
-* Deep Learning: Neural Networks, simple transfomers, etc
+* Deep Learning: Neural Networks, simple transfomers, etc (Note that these scripts have been removed from here and stored on the cloud environments for GPU support).